thxbb12/awesome-computing-resources/README.md

 * [IPFS][61] - A peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open

 ## Operating systems
+* [Genode][105] - The Genode OS Framework is a tool kit for building highly secure special-purpose operating systems
 * [Plan9][97] - Plan 9 from Bell Labs is a distributed OS designed to make a network of heterogeneous and geographically separated computers function as a single system
 * [Inferno][98] - Inferno was created to bring ideas of Plan to a wider range of devices and networks
 * [HelenOS][99] - HelenOS is a portable microkernel-based multiserver operating system designed and implemented from scratch
 * [Serenity OS][51] - SerenityOS is a love letter to '90s user interfaces with a custom Unix-like core
 * [x86-bare-metal-examples][52] - Dozens of minimal operating systems to learn x86 system programming
+* [Rust RISC-V OS][109] - The Adventures of OS: Making a RISC-V Operating System using Rust
+* [OS in Rust][114] - Writing an OS in Rust

 ## Programming
 * [programming books][45] - Programming books (huge number of resources on many programming languages)